-Location: #0, Grand Canyon Village, AZ 86023, United States; South Rim
+Address: #0, Grand Canyon Village, AZ 86023, United States; South Rim | Find on Maps

-Timings: Daily: 8am to 7pm
+Timings: 8am to 7pm, daily

 How to get there:

-Stretching between Yavapai Geology Museum and Maricopa Point, the Trail of Time is a paved trail that showcases the geologic timeline of the formation of the Grand Canyon.
+Stretching between the Yavapai Geology Museum and Maricopa Point, the Trail of Time is a paved trail that showcases the geologic timeline of the formation of the Grand Canyon.
 This outdoor exhibit starts near the museum and makes its way west, beginning with the youngest rocks in the Grand Canyon to the oldest as you get closer to Maricopa Point.

 One of the South Rim's most popular viewpoints, Yavapai Point is right next to Mather Point.
 It is well-known for its panoramic views of the canyon and the Colorado River, because it is the most northerly of the three main South Rim viewpoints and is the closest to the river.
 Apart from the immediate surroundings like the Bright Angel Canyon, Plateau Point, etc., visitors can even see the distant landscape near Desert View and Palisades of the Desert from here.

-Location: Grand Canyon Village, AZ 86023, USA
+Location: Grand Canyon Village, AZ 86023, USA | Find on Maps

 Walking distance from the Yavapai Geology Museum, the Yavapai Point Amphitheater is a great place to relax and take in the views of the Grand Canyon.
 Situated along the Rim Trail, the amphitheater has log benches and trees' shade.
 The edge of the rim is guarded by a railing with posts embedded with rock samples.
 Sometimes, park rangers hold geology programs here during the summer months.